kirillbobyrev/pabi/README.md

   implemented or drafted, the performance testing is in-place.
 There is a Command-Line Interface for interacting with the engine, debugging it and trying it out.
-- [1.0.0]: Pabi is a conventional AlphaGo era lc0-compatible chess engine.
-It uses Monte Carlo Tree Search + Neural Networks for search and evaluation.
+- [1.0.0]: Pabi is a conventional and fairly strong chess engine.
 It can be played locally or online against other engines or human players, although its strength is not State-of-The-Art strength yet.
 - [2.0.0] is possibly the ultimate goal.
 The Neural Networks architectures and training are designed specifically with Pabi architecture in mind and new ideas are explored.